mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 When introducing the above example, I was careful to say "type-constraints", not "type-classes".
-This is because these API changes are leaky - they only help with constraints, and not with the actual classes used for instances.
+This is because these API changes are leaky - they only help with constraints, but not with the actual classes used for instances.

 Class Deltas
 ------------

-You guessed it!
 Instance templates allow us to continue this pattern of being able to express API deltas for different Haskell declarations, but this time without the leakiness needed to be able to declare instances.

 ```haskell
 -- Rename a class